pigm-finance/codedata/README.md

 ## Code and data

-* Code related to the application sections are contained in statistical_observable_analysis.Rmd, this is an R Markdown file, and can be knitted into a html or pdf output document.
-To run this file, install R (  https://cran.r-project.org/) and prerequisite packages as specified in the files.
+* Code related to the statistical analysis of the observables, along with anomaly detection and visual similarity is contained in statistical_observable_analysis.Rmd.
+This is an R markdown file, and can be knitted into a html or pdf output document.
+To run this file, install R (https://cran.r-project.org/) and all prerequisite packages as specified in the R markdown file.
+Associated data is contained in the data folder.